official-stockfish/Stockfish/docs/learn.md

 `validation_set_file_name` - path to the file with training data to be used for validation (loss computation and move accuracy)

+`validation_count` - the number of positions to use for validation.
+Default: 2000.

 `sfen_read_size` - the number of sfens to always keep in the buffer.
 Default: 10000000 (10M)

 `thread_buffer_size` - the number of sfens to copy at once to each thread requesting more sfens for learning.
 Default: 10000